mikegw/json-patch/README.md

 ## Code of Conduct

-Everyone interacting in the Json::Patch project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/json-patch/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the JSON::Patch project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/json-patch/blob/main/CODE_OF_CONDUCT.md).